Frequently Asked Questions

 In order to become a PA, one has to have a bachelor’s degree and then complete about three years of health care experience prior to attending PA School.
 Most PA programs are approximately 27 months long, and include both classroom work and clinical instruction.
 Most programs have PA students attend the same classes as medical students.
 Once a PA completes school, they must pass the Physician Assistant National Certifying Exam to become certified.

-At Children’s Orthopaedics of Atlanta (COA), seven PAs assist our surgeons in patient care.
+At Children’s Orthopaedics of Atlanta (COA), eight PAs assist our surgeons in patient care.
 They are an invaluable asset in providing quality care for your children.
 All COA PAs specialize in the treatment of non-operative care, mostly orthopaedic fractures and injuries.
 Occasionally a PA might see your child after surgery as well.
 They work side-by-side with their supervising surgeon on a weekly basis both for education and for quality of care.

 I need a copy of my child’s medical record.
 How can I get one?

 Complete the following request form and fax it to 678-686-6876.